mkingsnorth/shipwright-docs/docs/parameters/parameters_ref.rst

 Randomness
 ------------------

-* **Random Seed**:  The random seed used to control the randomness of this specific layer.
+* **Random Seed**:  The random seed used to control the randomness of this specific level.
 This is used in combination with the :ref:`master seed<master_seed>` parameter.

 .. _number_parm: